 These mean having written rules and plans.
 They often tell IT how to manage things.

-- What to do: Have rules for giving and changing staff access to ePHI systems and data.
+- What to Do: Establish strict policies for granting, modifying, and managing staff access to ePHI systems and sensitive data to ensure only authorized use.

 - IT Steps: Write down steps to take if a security problem happens with ePHI.
 Plan how to find, stop, clean up, get back to normal, and review the problem.
 Include how staff must report problems inside the company to the security person.
 Make sure IT staff know this plan well.